 Many sellers offer free returns if you changed your mind about an item, but sometimes you'll have to pay return postage.
 Check the seller's return policy in the listing.

 Sellers are responsible for return postage if the item doesn't match the listing description, or arrived damaged or faulty.
 For more information, see our eBay Money Back Guarantee policy.

 Once the seller accepts your return (in most cases this is instant), we ask that you post the item back to the seller within 5 business days.
 (It doesn't have to get there inside five days, but you need to get it sent off, and this date will also be shown within the return request.
 If you printed a return label on eBay, tracking updates will be shown in the return request once the parcel has been scanned.
 Otherwise, you may need to add tracking details to the return request so the seller knows the item's on its way back.

 If there's a delay, contact the seller to see if they're still willing to accept your return.
 Use Messages in My eBay to keep a record of your conversation with the seller.

-In most cases, the seller will issue your refund within six business days after receiving the returned item.
+In most cases, the seller will issue your refund within three business days after receiving the returned item.

-If you haven't received a refund six business days after tracking shows the item was delivered back to the seller, follow up with the seller via the return request.
+If you haven't received a refund three business days after tracking shows the item was delivered back to the seller, follow up with the seller via the return request.